 For groundbreaking projects worldwide, Sarens has the equipment and insights to help clients achieve new heights.
-That’s why the Group was proud to supply client Cimolai Rimond JV with the equipment and engineering intelligence needed to complete its architectural masterpiece, the EXPO 2020 stadium in Dubai.
+That’s why the Group was proud to supply client Cimolai Rimond JV with the equipment and engineering intelligence needed to complete its architectural masterpiece, the EXPO 2020 plaza in Dubai.

 Sarens provided 24 200T strand jacks and associated cribs, 12km of strands, and engineering expertise for the project.
 These were used to raise the centerpiece of EXPO 2020: the beautifully domed Al Wasl Plaza.

-With the lower stadium structure already in place, Sarens helped lift the crowning dome into place as one intact piece.
+With the lower plaza structure already in place, Sarens helped lift the crowning dome into place as one intact piece.
 This limited the work at height and helped improve efficiency and safety at the busy worksite.

 All of the equipment needed for the operation was shipped in about 10 containers and assembled on site over the course of six weeks.
 It then took two days to lift the 110-metre diameter, 850-tonne dome to a height of 46 metres.